selfdriven-engagement/governance/docs/pages/coop-selfdriven-foundation-constitution.md

 5.5 Board members serve terms of up to two (2) years, and may be re-elected once consecutively, subject to rotation and eligibility rules established by the General Assembly.

-5.6 The Cooperative may establish **Committees or Circles** with delegated authority for specific domains or functions.
+5.6 The Cooperative may establish **Committees or Committees** with delegated authority for specific domains or functions.
 Their powers and responsibilities must be defined in written charters approved by the Board or General Assembly.

 5.7 Conflicts of interest must be disclosed in accordance with policy.
 A person with a material conflict of interest in relation to a matter must not vote on that matter and may be required to abstain from relevant deliberations.